jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 He states:

-> "it is possible they [the pet bioinformaticians] will become isolated and pick up bad practices as they don’t have a senior bioinformatician to guide them.
-It also concerns me that their career and profesional development might suffer."
+> "It is possible they [the pet bioinformaticians] will become isolated and pick up bad practices as they don’t have a senior bioinformatician to guide them.
+It also concerns me that their career and professional development might suffer."

 He also acknowledges the challenges of the opposite case: